riejohnson/gulf/README.md

 ## GULF: GUided Learning through successive Functional gradient optimization (under construction ... coming soon ...)

-This repository provides the author implementation of GULF, described in [Johnson & Zhang, ICML2020].
-It also provides the author implementation (in pyTorch) of deep pyramid convolutional neural networks (DPCNN) [Johnson & Zhang ACL2017] used in the GULF experiments on text classification.
+This repository provides the author implementation of GULF, described in [[Johnson & Zhang, ICML2020]](http://riejohnson.com/paper/gulf-icml20.pdf).
+It also provides the author implementation (in pyTorch) of deep pyramid convolutional neural networks (DPCNN) [[Johnson & Zhang ACL2017]](http://riejohnson.com/paper/dpcnn-acl17.pdf) used in the GULF experiments on text classification.

 **_Requirements_**